scui24/Recipe/README.md

 **Test questions for six question answering goals:**

-1.Recipe retrieval and display: you can select option [1] from Main Menu:[1] Fetch a recipe from Allrecipes; OR type "show me a recipe".
+1.Recipe retrieval and display:
+  -you can select option [1] from Main Menu:[1] Fetch a recipe from Allrecipes; -OR type "show me a recipe".
   And then input any recipe url link from allrecipes.com: https://www.allrecipes.com

 2.Navigation utterances:
-  type "next", "next step", "repeat step", "repeat", "previous step", "previous", "show me the n-th step", "take me to the n-th step", "go to n-th step"; "n-th step", "back";
+  -type "next", "next step", "repeat step", "repeat", "previous step", "previous", "show me the n-th step", "take me to the n-th step", "go to n-th step"; "n-th step", "back";
-  OR select options from Step Navigation Options:
+  -OR select options from Step Navigation Options:
      [N] Next step
      [B] Previous step
      [R] Repeat step